 - After you’ve done that, connect to the same wireless network again.

 Run Network Diagnostic Tool

-Whenever you face a problem with network and internet connection, Running the build-in network adapter troubleshooter probably a good fix that automatically detects and fixes the problems that prevent your PC from connecting to the network and wifi.
+Whenever you face a problem with the network and internet connection, Running the built-in network adapter troubleshooter is probably a good fix that automatically detects and fixes the problems that prevent your PC from connecting to the network and wifi.